TCHS-aero/TCHS-aero-tryout/instructions.md

 ## ENVIRONMENT
 The only provided environment is a Python3 environment.
 If you would like to use a different language, you may, but you will not receive instant feedback from the tester.
 If you choose to use a language other than python, syntax errors will not be held against you.
 If you do not know any programming languages, or do not wish to use one, you may instead use pseudocode.
-If you choose this option, your solution(s) must be written on physical paper.
+If you choose this option, your solution(s) must be written on physical paper and submitted as an image.

-To be considered for the TCHS Aero team, you need to be able to collect at least one apple consistently.
+To be considered for the TCHS Aero team, your algorithm should be able to collect at least one apple consistently and reach the exit.
-We also recommend that you learn enough Python to be able to complete this task in order to be successful on the team.

 Good luck.